Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - test in chrome
 - when project is finished, UPDATE readme
-- make ALL modals look visually pretty - look up fragrantica modals
+- make ALL modals look visually pretty

-NOW NOW NOW NOW NOW NOW

-- write all new comments in whole app
+- why do circular elements distort on smaller sizes ?

 ---